 Matching - A matching question type is where learners select the correct answers from the drop-down menu to match two options based on associations and relationships.

-Fill in the blanks - Learners type in the answers into blank spaces (text-boxes).
-The answers are automatically compared with a choice of correct answers provided by you.
+Fill in the blanks - Learners type in the answers into blank spaces (text boxes).
+The answers are automatically compared with your choice of correct answers.

 Checkbox - Learners select one or more answers from a list of options.

 To apply Partial Grading to your quiz, select "Partial Grading" in Step 3 and click "Save."

 Unlike partial grading, where learners are automatically awarded points for choosing more than one correct answer, with custom grading you can manually add specific points to the answer options in your quiz.
 It makes the grading of your quiz rigorous and detailed.
 In addition to this, you also have full control over the grading process, as you can assign unique points to each answer option, unlike partial grading where the points are equally divided among the answers when a learner selects two or more answers.
 Custom Grading supports Checkbox type, Dropdown, and multiple-choice questions; you can assign points manually to each option in these question types.

 To apply Custom Grading to your quiz, select "Custom Grading" in Step 3, and click "Save."